jamessimon31/AzureActiveDirectory-Prep/README.md

-# Azure Active Directory Lab: Prepuration and Infrastructure
+# Part 1 - Azure AD Lab: Prepuration and Infrastructure
 ## Overview
 In this part of the lab, you will set up a **Windows Server 2022 Domain Controller** and a **Windows 10 client** in Microsoft Azure.
-These virtual machines will be reused in future Active Directory labs.
+These virtual machines will be reused in future AD labs.

 ---